-Some of the content of this manual is taken directly from the Canadian Biosafety Standard (CBS) and is inserted throughout this manual for your convenience.
-It is still recommended that the CBS be reviewed as it the primary resource document for Canadian standards in biosafety laboratories.
+Some of the content of this manual is taken directly from the Canadian Biosafety Standard 2nd Edition (CBS) and is inserted throughout this manual for your convenience.
+It is still recommended that the CBS should be reviewed annually by all faculty, staff, students and volunteers as it the primary resource document for Canadian standards in biosafety laboratories.

-Prepared Date 2February 2016 Document Reference Number LHS001A Page 5 of 101 Revised Date: 19 January 2017 Approved by LHSC Biosafety Committee Prepared by Lawson's Health and Safety Team, 2 nd Edition
+Prepared Date 2February 2016 Document Reference Number LHS001A Page 5 of 97 Revised Date: 7 March 2018 Approved by LHSC Biosafety Committee Prepared by Lawson's Health and Safety Team, 3rdEdition

-All work conducted by Lawson personnel with potentially hazardous biological material on London Health Sciences Centre (LHSC) or St. Joseph's Health Care (St. Joseph's) hospital premises or under the control of the hospitals is to be performed in accordance with the requirements of this manual.
+All work conducted by Lawson personnel with potentially hazardous biological material on London Health Sciences Centre (LHSC) or St. Joseph's Health Care (SJHC) hospital premises or under the control of the hospitals is to be performed in accordance with the requirements of this manual.